Haiti: Grupo M and CODEVI II-01/Zone Franche de Ouanaminthe

 Despite the parties' efforts to resolve the issues raised in the complaint, the parties could not reach an agreement.
 At the request of the complainants, and in accordance with the CAO Policy, in October 2023 the case was transferred to CAO’s Compliance function for appraisal.
 The Dispute Resolution Conclusion Report is available in English and Creole.

 In April 2024, CAO completed its compliance appraisal.
-The appraisal report is available in English and Creole.
+The Appraisal Report is available in English and Creole.

 The case is now under compliance investigation.